 The mission of the Bureau of Labor and Industries is to protect employment rights, advance employment opportunities, and protect access to housing and public accommodations free from discrimination.

-• March 11, 2011.
-The Statesman Journal publishes the article, “Program aims to up interest in apprenticeships
+- March 11, 2011.
+The Statesman Journal publishes the article, “Program aims to up interest in apprenticeships“

-• February 25, 2011.
+- February 25, 2011.
 The Portland Business Journal publishes the article, “Labor bureau issues construction cash“:”Oregon’s Bureau of Labor and Industries has doled out highway money to a contractor that’s helping newer construction trades workers find their way into the field.The bureau on Monday revealed that Portland-based Cooper Zietz Engineers, four of its subcontractors and Portland Youthbuilders will each collect part of $1 million available through the Heavy Highway Workforce Development Program.
 The program, in which BOLI participates with the Oregon Department of Transportation, will connect current and aspiring Oregon workers, especially women and people of color, with services that support employment in the highway construction trades.Cooper Zietz will work with Lois D. Cohen Associates, Oregon Tradeswomen, NECA-IBEW Electrical Training Centerand Pacific Northwest Carpenters Institute on projects funded by the money.
 Cooper Zietz and its subcontractors will receive about $633,200.The money for the program comes from federal highway funds.
 BOLI will announce more contract awards soon.”

-• February 22, 2011.
+- February 22, 2011.
 BOLI Commisioner Brad Avakian’s Message discusses the BOLI-ODOT Heavy Highway Workforce Development Program.
 Read the full article here (pdf)

-• February 14, 2011.
+- February 14, 2011.
 BOLI Awards First Contracts to Reduce Barriers to Employment

-PORTLAND – Oregon’s Bureau of Labor and Industries (BOLI) announced today that Cooper Zietz Engineers, working with four subcontractors, and Portland Youthbuilders have each been awarded a portion of the $1 million available through the BOLI-ODOT Heavy Highway Workforce Development Program.
+Program will help keep Oregonians on the job, recruit and retain women and people of colorPORTLAND – Oregon’s Bureau of Labor and Industries (BOLI) announced today that Cooper Zietz Engineers, working with four subcontractors, and Portland Youthbuilders have each been awarded a portion of the $1 million available through the BOLI-ODOT Heavy Highway Workforce Development Program.
 The program will connect current and aspiring Oregon workers, especially women and people of color, with services that support employment in the highway construction trades.“This is priority one for BOLI: helping Oregonians to get and keep high-skill, living-wage jobs,” said State Labor Commissioner Brad Avakian, head of BOLI.
 “We are eager to see the impact of these services on recruitment and retention of women and people of color, helping them to overcome traditional barriers to good jobs and career pathways in construction.”“It is in the best interests of every Oregonian that we build a qualified workforce that can successfully compete in the state marketplace,” said Oregon Department of Transportation Director Matt Garrett.
 “The BOLI-ODOT Program will help us do that by removing barriers for people who want to enter the highway construction industry.”Cooper Zietz will work with Lois D Cohen Associates, Oregon Tradeswomen, NECA-IBEW Electrical Training Centerand Pacific Northwest Carpenters Institute to provide information to students interested in the highway construction trades, prepare individuals to enter an apprenticeship program, and support apprentices who are starting their careers.
 The Cooper Zietz contract includes mentoring, travel assistance and child care subsidies that will help Oregonians to prepare for, accept, and maintain employment in construction trades statewide.
-Cooper Zietz and its subcontractors will receive about $633,200 for services in all five ODOT regions as part of the BOLI-ODOT Program.
+Cooper Zietz and its subcontractors will receive about $633,200 for services in all five ODOT regions as part of the BOLI-ODOT Program.The Portland Youthbuilders contract includes over $69,000 in funding focused on youth pre-apprenticeship services in the Portland/METRO region, including orientations to the trades, career counseling, training in foundational skills and apprenticeship preparation.
+Portland Youthbuilders is a state-approved pre-apprenticeship program and an AmeriCorps affiliate, qualifying participants to apply for educational assistance to prepare for careers in the trades.

 “The proposals that we are funding will attack recruitment and retention issues from several directions,” Avakian said.
 “This strategy will bring a range of services to communities around the state, directly enhancing the employment opportunities of Oregonians.”